albertaillet/CSC2025-sten/README.md

 **BENCHMARK_ADVANCED** can be seen as having two parts; some setup code will be run first, and then the code that will be benchmarked.
 In addition to a benchmark name, **BENCHMARK_ADVANCED** takes a timing object as input.
 For that we will be using an instance of the `Catch::Benchmark::Chronometer` class, which we can simply name `timer`.
 The code in the `{ }` block of the `timer.measure` method is what is actually timed by the **BENCHMARK_ADVANCED**.
 Technically, the whole content of the `timer.measure` parenthesis `( )` is a lambda function.
 The `[&]` indicates that this function is able to access variables from outside the `( )` by reference.
 This lets us use 'vect' in the timed code block.

 Suggestions for the exercise:
-- Like last time, familiarize yourself with the code and then run *build/ex0.2* and study the results.
+- As previously, familiarize yourself with the code and then run *build/ex0.2* and study the results.
 - Implement a new BENCHMARK_ADVANCED("Vector sum 0 to 10000") and compare results.
 How does `vector_sum` scale with input size?

 > How do the **Catch2** results compare to the results of **Exercise 0.1**?
 Why?